 Richard Huizar wasn’t planning to attend MiraCosta College.
 But that changed when the San Marcos resident found he couldn’t afford his first choice, San Diego State University.

 As it turns out, enrolling at MiraCosta College was one of the best moves Huizar has made in his young life.
-He graduated in May 2014 as an Honors Scholar with a 3.9 GPA, served as a student ambassador for the college, and president of the Soccer Club.
+He graduated in May 2014 as an Honors student with a 3.9 GPA, served as a student ambassador for the college, and president of the Soccer Club.
 The applied mathematics major, who held down three campus jobs, was on the President’s List, scored a perfect 800 on the SAT subject tests in math and physics, and now is at MIT.
 And Huizar’s accomplishments did not go unnoticed--he was also a finalist for the 2014 Latino Champions Awards hosted by U-T San Diego.

 “MiraCosta College was my educational destiny,” Huizar said.
 “It is an amazing place with a positive environment and excellent faculty and staff.
 It gave me an opportunity to transfer to a great four-year program and showed that I can do anything I wanted.”